By Rajkamal Rao

 For one thing, American capitalism doesn't help.
 There's an entire cottage industry dedicated to serving the anxieties of parents so that children can be one up on their competition in a diverse set of extracurricular activities.
 Typical examples include: Drawing and Painting; Music – Violin, Piano, Drums, School Band; Dance; Team Sports – Soccer, Baseball, Football, Basketball, Hockey, Lacrosse; Individual Sports – Tennis, Golf, Swimming, Track and Field, e-games; Debates; Computer classes; Robotics; Photography; Editing and writing, including school newsletters and yearbooks; Debates.
 Non-profit activities such as community service and scouts are additional.

 The Basics: How Important?During the last three decades, extracurricular activities have become an essential component of a child's overall brand especially for admission to the most selective schools in the United States.
 These include the Ivy League institutions and such venerable schools as MIT, Caltech, Stanford, Carnegie Mellon, Duke, the University of Chicago and the University of California, Berkeley - in general, schools with acceptance rates of 20% or less.
+Here are great tips about extracurricular activities from admission officers of several selective colleges.

 But in a NACAC survey of 230 selective colleges, those with acceptance rates from 20% to 60% reported that extracurricular activities were not quite as important as academic ability, such as overall grades in high school, SAT/ACT scores, teacher recommendations, college essays, AP scores or class rank.
 Student demonstrated interest - how well you rate a college and how likely you are to attend it if offered admission - is a lot more appealing to these colleges than a student's extracurricular activities.
 After all, a college is a lot more interested to lock you in and fill a seat than scrutinize how committed you were in high school band.